David123car7/InTheBackooms/README.md

 # InTheBackrooms

-This game was made for the final project of my professional course (IT equipment management).
+This game was devoped in the Unity game engine for the final project of my professional course (IT equipment management).

 The **game files** are available on **gumroad**: https://crzz.gumroad.com/l/vfrpr